 Environmental Stewardship/Corporate Social Responsibilities

 As the leading Filipino clean and renewable energy company, First Gen recognizes the impact of its operations on society and on the environment; thus, it diligently pursues its role and responsibilities as a corporate citizen.
-We strive to ensure that our generation facilities are operated efficiently and in a manner that meets or exceeds Government health, safety and environmental standards.
-We are also committed to investing in opportunities that allow our host communities to grow with us.
+First Gen strives to ensure that its power generation facilities are operated efficiently and in a manner that meets or exceeds Government health, safety and environmental standards.
+First Gen is also committed to invest in opportunities that allow its host communities to grow with the Company.

-First Gen has supported community development projects in partnership with local government units and other local stakeholders that address economic, socio-cultural, health, education and environmental concerns of the communities in which it operates.
-Infrastructure development such as roads, schools and water systems have also been and continue to be financed by the Company.
+First Gen, in partnership with local government units and other local stakeholders, has supported community development projects that address economic, socio-cultural, health, education and environmental concerns of the communities in which it operates.
+Infrastructure development such as roads, schools and water systems have also been -- and continue to be -- financed by the Company.

 First Gen's corporate responsibility initiatives extend beyond its surrounding communities.
 First Gen has partnered with various non-profit institutions to develop and implement projects that have a significant impact on the fields of environmental conservation and education.